mhuckstepp/strava-api-template/README.md

-## This is a template to integrate with the Strava V3 API
+# Strava V3 API Template

-It is intended to reduce the starting energy to get a third party app started and creating value for Strava users.
+By following the steps below you can get started with a service that has all the components you need (frontend and backend) to access data from and update Strava activities.

 ## Steps to get started -